 To marry in Australia you must be 18 years or over, and a Notice Of Intention To Marry must be filed a minimum of one month and one working day prior to the wedding date.
-This notice can be downloaded here.

 The documents required for a marriage in Australia are: